andrelkj/andrelkj/README.md

 **QA Engineer | QA Automation Engineer | Tech Enthusiast**

 Welcome to my GitHub profile!
-I'm André Luiz, a passionate QA Engineer with a strong background in QA, software testing, and automation.
-I love building robust and efficient testing frameworks that ensure the highest quality of software.
+I'm André Luiz, a passionate QA Engineer with a strong QA, software testing, and automation background.
+I love building robust and efficient testing frameworks that ensure the highest software quality.

 ## 🚀 About Me